danhetrick/perl-ircd/README.md

 ### `operserv` element

-The `operserv` element activates and configures an OperServ bot for your server.
+The `operserv` element activates and configures an OperServ bot for your server.  `operserv` is optional.

 	<operserv>
 		<use>0</use>